Glossary of Term

 Special Educational Needs (SEN) – A learning difficulty that makes it harder for a child to learn or access education than it is for most children of the same age.

 SEN Support – Additional support provided for children with Special Educational Needs.
-This term has replaced School Action and School Action Plus.

 SEND – Special Education Needs and Disabilities.